findy-network/findy-network.github.io/content/en/blog/fsm/index.md

 {{< figure src="/blog/2023/03/13/chatbot-language-part-i/hello1.svg" >}}
 *Hello World Chat Bot FSM*

-Maybe the UML rendering helps understanding.
-It's also very good tool for manual verification.
+The UML rendering may help with understanding.
+It's also an excellent tool for manual verification.
 Automatic model checking is something we are studying in the future.

 ## The FSM Language